Abdu Dawakin Tofa: Politics

 When Deputy Governor Ibrahim Farouk was impeached, Tofa took his place.
 The Peoples Redemption Party (PRP) split into Santsi (Imodu) and Tabo Factions.
 He became the party Chairman of Kano Directorate Imodus Faction while Abdullahi Aliyu Sumaila was the party Secretary-General of the Imodus Faction Kano State Directorate.

 When Rimi moved from the People's Redemption Party (PRP) to the Nigerian People's Party (NPP) following his fall out with his political mentor Aminu Kano, in preparation for the 1983 elections he resigned from office.
 Tofa became governor in May 1983 and held office until October 1983.
 He was instrumental in establishing the Kano Agricultural Research Development Authority – KNARDA – with the goal of "the total emancipation of the common man from hunger, disease, poverty and squalor".

 Corruption

-After the military government of General Muhammadu Buhari took power in the 1983 Nigeria coup d'etat, Tofa was put on trial by a special tribunal and was jailed for 21 years for offences that included receiving a ₦265,000 kickback for a ₦3.5 million contract awarded to Ashab construction company.
+After the military government of General Muhammadu Buhari took power in the 1983 Nigeria coup d'état, Tofa was put on trial by a special tribunal and was jailed for 21 years for offences that included receiving a ₦265,000 kickback for a ₦3.5 million contract awarded to Ashab construction company.